venkateshwarant/Cucumber/README.md

 The step file location should be given inside glue, and no method in the step file should be ambiguous.

 ## Test case details
 * Please refer to the [TestNG tutorial](https://github.com/acapozucca/TestNG).
-The test cases in this tutorial are same as that of that tutorial.
+The test cases here are same as that of that tutorial.

 ## Running the test cases using IDE